State Pay Stub Requirements: Are Employers Required To Provide Pay Stubs In Texas?

 Name of the employee

-Total amount of pay earned by the employee during the pay period
+Total amount of pay earned by the employee during the pay period (employee's gross pay)

-Any deduction made from the employee’s pay and the purpose of the deduction
+Any deduction made from the employee's pay, and the purpose of the deduction

 Amount of pay after all deductions are made (net pay)